 The Ultimates are a team put together to find and fix omniversal problems likely to affect the safety of Earth and the larger universe.
 A cosmic team for cosmic threats.
 “The impossible is where they start.”
 Although, actually, they’ll be starting with the most well-known cosmic threat of all — Galactus.

-Ultimates began in November 2015 and ran for 12 issues before being spun off into Ultimates 2 as part of Marvel Now: Divided We Stand.
+Ultimates began in November 2015 and ran for 12 issues before being spun off into Ultimates 2.

 Written by Gerry Duggan.
 Art by Ryan Stegman.